kevin-chalmers/set08103/lectures/lecture04/README.md

 - *Testing* **has waste.**
 - *Operation* **has waste**.

-**Just a step has waste does not mean it should not be done.**  The point is there is potential to automate these processes to allow software engineers to focus on the two important tasks - analysis and coding.
+**Just because a step has waste does not mean it should not be done.**  The point is there is potential to automate these processes to allow software engineers to focus on the two important tasks - analysis and coding.

 *Lean Software Development* defines **The Seven Wastes of Software Development**: